Featured work

 I’ve been a contractor or freelancer most of my working life – I get a kick out of being dumped into something completely new and having to quickly make sense of it all.
 And although I’m an intensely introverted person, I have really enjoyed all the opportunities to meet new people that this way of working has brought (big-group socialising is a bit overwhelming, but I love one-on-one conversations).

 In my spare time, I obsessively pursue my hobbies.
 I try to limit myself to just one main hobby at a time, but sometimes it gets away from me.
-My most recent obsessions have been ceramics, painting, and bread-making.
+My most recent obsessions have been ceramics, painting, bread-making… and vibe coding tools to support these pursuits.
 Please set aside many hours if you plan to ask me about any of these things.